 What can Humans do to the pond?

-To help the pond humans could do many things such as introducing more fish in the pond, control water levels by altering the drainage of the land around the pond and changing the ph level
+To help the pond humans could do many things such as introducing more fish in the pond, control water levels by altering the drainage of the land around the pond and changing the ph level Good

 What is the problem with wood being cut down?

-Deforestation would mean ecosystems would be destroyed and would lead to greenhouse gasses in the air such as carbon dioxide
+Deforestation would mean ecosystems would be destroyed and would lead to greenhouse gasses in the air such as carbon dioxide Good

 Global Circulation: